 The Office of Student Financial Services will assist you in locating on-campus employment by providing job opportunity listings throughout the year online via Workday .

 Students who have additional questions or difficulty finding a job should contact the Office of Student Financial Services.

 Please note: Students may not begin work at any campus job until all of the forms required for student employment have been submitted to, and approved by, the Office of Student Financial Services.
 A form I-9 is required for everyone who works!

 You are responsible for securing your own position off campus and should therefore expect to deal directly with the employer or agency for which you wish to work.
 The Office of Student Financial Services will provide access to job opportunity listings and job descriptions, when available.
 Off-campus job opportunities are posted online at non-FWS off-campus job opportunities.

 Supplementing education with work experiences helps students:

 apply theory to the practical world.

 build leadership, communication and other marketable skills.

 Federal Work-Study is a work program funded by the federal government and Brandeis University.
 If you are eligible for FWS funds, you will be assigned an allotment in your financial aid package.
-The current balance of your allotment will be printed on your time sheet each week.
+The current balance of your allotment is available by contacting SFS.